gummallaprasanth/DL-Project-MNIST-Digital-classification-Using-Neural-Network/README.md

 visualize the confusion matrix

-## Finally build a predictive system for the user if they want test the model
+## Finally build a predictive system for the user if they want to test the model